Why can’t I sleep? How to sleep better with sleep hygiene & meditation

 According to the American Sleep Association, 50-70 million US adults have a sleep disorder with insomnia being recognized as the most prevalent sleep disorder, afflicting approximately 9% to 20% of the adult population (1).
 On top of that, the CDC has reported that 1 in 3 adults don’t get enough sleep overall.
 Fortunately, this exhausting cycle can be broken by implementing some new habits that can help train your mind and body for a more restful sleep.

 Why Can’t I Sleep?

 The answer to better sleep isn’t always as simple as getting in 7-8 hours per night.
 How many times have you gone to bed at a reasonable hour only to wake up the next morning having to drag yourself out of bed?
-You could have a full 8 hours of sleep, but still wake up feeling exhausted or not well rested if the quality of your sleep is poor, or if you’ve run into sleep deficit.
+You could have a full 8 hours of sleep but still wake up feeling exhausted or not well-rested if the quality of your sleep is poor, or if you’ve run into a sleep deficit.

 To improve sleep quality, you have to address the two main areas below:

 1. Psychological Factors

 It is hard to sleep when your head is buzzing and preoccupied.
 Are ruminating thoughts about family, finances, health, or deadlines circulating endlessly through your mind?
 Feeling worried or nervous on a consistent basis can interfere with sleep quality.

 A few anxiety-related symptoms that can lead to insomnia and sleep disturbance include: